List of IGPX characters: Team Edgeraid

 Frank Bullit is the defender for Team Edgeraid.
 He likes to keep his opponents guessing and is sometimes off guard.
 He is always there for teamwork.

 Team Skylark

-The all-female team from France.
-Team Skylark's machines have all been designed to maximize drafting techniques.
-The Skylark mechs are more of the aggressive melee type where team members Elisa Doolittle and Jessica Darlin help protect team forward Fantine Valjean and use their special attack to take the lead after expending minimal energy for most of the race.
-Their mechs do not possess any kind of special weaponry or equipment except extremely fast-moving arms, so the pilots focus mainly on their combat prowess.
-Their drafting techniques may also be out of necessity for their mech's safe handling, since Fantine's mech overheated during their first match with Team Satomi after trading blows with Takeshi for an extended period.
+An all-female team from France.
+Team Skylark's machines are designed to maximize drafting techniques.
+The Skylark mechs are more of the aggressive melee type, where team members Elisa Doolittle and Jessica Darlin help protect team forward Fantine Valjean and use their special attack to take the lead after expending minimal energy for most of the race.
+Their mechs do not possess any kind of special weaponry or equipment except for extremely fast-moving arms, so the pilots focus mainly on their combat prowess.
+Their drafting techniques may also be out of necessity for their mech's safe handling, since Fantine's mech overheated during their first match with Team Satomi after trading blows with Takeshi for an extended period of time.